yegappan/mru/README.md

 recently opened/edited files in Vim.
 This plugin automatically stores the file names as you open/edit them in Vim.

-This plugin will work on all the platforms where Vim is supported.
+This plugin works with both Vim and Neovim and will work on all the platforms where Vim/Neovim are supported.
 This plugin will work in both console and GUI Vim.
 This version of the MRU plugin needs Vim 7.0 and above.

 ## Installation